Black hole thermodynamics at null infinity. Part 1: Dual Generalized Second Law: Modular Theory and Araki's relative entropy

-Two important remarks are in order here \begin{itemize} \item the fact that $\ket{\Psi}$ satisfies the KMS conditions is a reminiscent of the cyclicity of the trace for von Neumann algebras in which this operation does not always exist.

-\item Theorem 3. applies to any cyclic and separating vector field of a von Neumann algebra.
-We must however be careful not to overinterpret the satisfaction of the KMS condition, saying e.g. that any quantum state is a thermal state.
+Two important remarks are in order here.
+First, the fact that $\ket{\Psi}$ satisfies the KMS conditions is a reminiscent of the cyclicity of the trace for von Neumann algebras in which this operation does not always exist.
+Second, observe that any cyclic and separating vector field of a von Neumann algebra is a KMS state.
+We must be careful not to overinterpret the satisfaction of the KMS condition, saying e.g. that any quantum state is a thermal state.
 The thermal behavior is with respect to a peculiar operator, namely the modular Hamiltonian $K_{\Psi}$, which has no reasons \emph{a priori} to be related to a well-defined notion of energy in the physical system at hand.\footnote{That is to say that the modular Hamiltonian needs not be the N\oe ther charge associated to ``time" translations.} However, if $\ket{\Psi}$ is for instance the Minkowski vacuum, the modular Hamiltonian turns out to be the boost Hamiltonian and so the previous statement gives us a straightforward proof of the Unruh effect.
-The exact same reasoning applies to the restriction of the Hartle-Hawking state on the future horizon $\mathcal{H}_L^+$ and future null infinity $\scri_R^+$. \end{itemize} To end this section on basics of modular theory, it is important to state Tomita's theorem (see e.g. \cite{Sorce:2023gio} for a nice discussion on the proof).
+The exact same reasoning applies to the restriction of the Hartle-Hawking state on the future horizon $\mathcal{H}_L^+$ and future null infinity $\scri_R^+$.